- HR guide

 Onboarding made easy

-Onboarding is made easy using kiwiHR's expansive and detailed checklists.
+Onboarding is made easy using kiwiHR's expansive and detailed checklists included in the HR software.
 Not only will you save time but you'll ensure productivity from day one with kiwiHR's onboarding checklist templates.

 What makes kiwiHR's onboarding checklists even better is the ability to adapt them to your specific company needs.
 This means creating an individually-designed onboarding process that works best for you and your staff.